Tourism in Indonesia: Historical context

-Hotel Majapahit (est. 1910) in Surabaya experienced the tearing of the Dutch flag by the youths of Surabaya in 1946.
+Hotel Majapahit (est. 1910) in Surabaya experienced the tearing of the Dutch flag by the youth of Surabaya in 1946.

 Indonesia seems to have been a travel destination for centuries.
-Some panels in Borobudur bas-reliefs depicted drink vendors, warungs (small restaurants), tavern or lodgings where people were drinking and dancing.
+Some panels in Borobudur bas-reliefs depicted drink vendors, warungs (small restaurants), and taverns or lodgings where people drank and danced.
 The historical record of travel in Indonesia can be found since the 14th century.
-The Nagarakretagama reported that King Hayam Wuruk's royal travel throughout Majapahit realm in East Java had large numbers of carriages, accompanied by nobles, royal courtiers, officials and servants.
-Although it seems like a stately affair, in some instances the king's trip somewhat resembles a modern-day tour, as the king visited multiple modern tourism sites; from temples such as Palah and Jajawa, to enjoy the mountain scenery, having a bath in petirtaan (bathing pools) and going to the beach.
-The 15th-century travelogue of Bujangga Manik, a travelling Hindu scholar-priest from Pakuan Pajajaran, reported about his travel around Java and Bali.
-Although his travel was a pilgrimage one; visiting temples and sacred places in Java and Bali, sometimes he behaves like a modern-day tourist, such as sitting around fanning his body while enjoying beautiful mountain scenery in Puncak area, looking at Gede volcano that he describes as the highest point around Pakuan Pajajaran (capital of Sunda kingdom).
+The Nagarakretagama (old Javanese eulogy) reported that King Hayam Wuruk's royal travel throughout the Majapahit realm in East Java included many carriages, accompanied by nobles, royal courtiers, officials and servants.
+Although it seemed like an affair of state, in some instances the king's trip resembled a modern-day tour, as the king visited multiple modern tourism sites – from temples such as Palah and Jajawa, to mountain scenery, bathing in petirtaan (bathing pools) and going to the beach.
+The 15th-century travelogue of Bujangga Manik, a traveling Hindu scholar-priest from the city of Pakuan Pajajaran, reported on his travels around Java and Bali.
+Although his journey was a pilgrimage, visiting temples and sacred places in Java and Bali, sometimes he behaved like a contemporary tourist – for example, sitting and fanning himself while looking at mountain scenery in the Puncak area, Gede volcano that he describes as the highest point around Pakuan Pajajaran (capital of the Sunda kingdom).